Lima City School Students taking part in the 7th "William A. Fowler Science Series - Stardust 2021"

 Elmore adds, “What we see from history is a system of recycling that’s broken in so many ways in the United States.
 I think 30% of PET plastic bottles in the United States is recycled so most of the plastic bottles that we consume end up in landfills and natural parks, you name it.
 70%, that to me is a broken system.”

-Also at today’s events the Lima City Schools honored Mayor David Berger by presenting him a certificate of a star named after him.
+Also at Monday's event, the Lima City Schools honored Mayor David Berger by presenting him a certificate of a star named after him.
 He was influential in getting the “Fowler Science Series” started and school officials didn’t want that to go unnoticed as he leaves the mayor’s seat.
 You can know look to the stars and view “Mayor Dave”.